-In managing cyber risk, it’s not enough to ensure that your business’s systems are secure.
+In managing cyber risk, it’s not enough to ensure that your business’s systems and enterprise web presence are secure.
 Your risk management program needs to look beyond the perimeter of your organization to properly vet the third and fourth-party vendors who will have access to your data without being subject to your internal risk management process.
 The use of third parties in your supply chain or for data handling create potential risks that can be compounded by these third-party weaknesses.
-The 2013 Target data breach,which began at an air conditioning subcontractor, is a well known example, but the danger of third party risk has only increased.
+The 2013 Target data breach, which began at an air conditioning subcontractor, is a well known example, but the danger of third-party vendor risk has only increased.
 More third party breaches are being discovered than ever before.
 The discipline of third-party risk management (or TPRM) has evolved to help manage this new type of risk exposure.

 Here are five key things to know about vendor risk: